wchesley/notebook/Docker/README.md

 #### Remove unused images:
 `docker image prune`
-- append `-a` to remove all images not referenced by a container. `docker image prune -a`
+- append `-a` to remove all images not referenced by a container. `docker image prune -a` or `docker system prune`.

 #### List Containers:
 `docker container ls`